-Chicken stock is easy to make from scratch!
+Chicken broth is easy to make from scratch!
 Homemade chicken stock can be used in just about anything and is essential in a cold-busting chicken noodle soup.

 I've been holding onto this recipe all year.

-Chicken stock is something I use all the time throughout the year.
+Chicken broths and stocks are something I use all the time throughout the year.
 It's not just in my fall and winter soups, it's in my sauces, in my rice and risotto, braising my pork or chicken...it's basically everywhere all the time.

-But I know that people are looking for a great chicken stock recipe to use for the holiday season.
+But I know that people are looking for the best chicken stock recipe to use for the holiday season.
 And flu season, since bone broth and chicken broth has been such a big thing and is scientifically proven to help with colds in chicken noodle soup.

-This recipe makes a large amount of chicken stock full of delicious, cold-fighting, holiday-comforting goodness that lasts for four months in zip-top bags stored flat in the freezer.
+This recipe makes a large amount of chicken broth full of delicious, cold-fighting, holiday-ready goodness that lasts for four months in zip-top bags stored flat in the freezer.

-Meaning make a double batch now so that all your holiday and flu season needs are met, y'all!
+Meaning make a double batch now so that all your Thanksgiving and Christmas needs are met, y'all!

 That's why stock comes out as that gelatin-texture when chilled: it's the bones and all the good stuff in it.
-That's why I always suggest making chicken stock at home so you get all the nutrients that are missing from the store-bought stuff and the dehydrated bouillon.
+That's why I always suggest making chicken broth at home, you get all the nutrients that are missing from the store-bought stuff and the dehydrated bouillon.

-I like to think of stock as a ‘I'm cleaning out the fridge' type of thing.
-You can add all types of veg to it, not just the mirepoix.
+I like to think of stock and broth as an 'I'm cleaning out the fridge' type of thing.
+You can add all types of veg to it, not just the mirepoix of celery, onion, carrots.
 Leeks, fennel, parsnips, parsley, mushrooms, carrot tops, celery leaves, all kinds of good stuff add their own little notes of flavor to your stock, which might be what you're looking for in your Thanksgiving gravy.
 Make sure to give the veggies a quick scrub and rinse before adding them to the sheet pan to roast.

 Just be careful and don't use anything too green like broccoli, spinach, artichoke, etc. Those sulfuric flavors are not what you're looking for, trust me.